Asymptotic formulas for phase recovering from phaseless data of biharmonic waves at a fixed frequency: Acknowledgements

 \section{Acknowledgements}

 The work of Xiaoxu Xu is partially supported by National Natural Science Foundation of China grant 12201489, Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No.23JSQ025), Young Talent Fund of Association for Science and Technology in Shaanxi, China (Grant No.20240504), the Young Talent Support Plan of Xi'an Jiaotong University, the Fundamental Research Funds for the Central Universities grant xzy012022009.
-The work of Haiwen Zhang is partially supported by the National Key R\&D Program of China (2024YFA1012303), the NNSF of China (12271515) and Youth Innovation Promotion Association CAS.